vannyvanvanvan/rush_hour/diary.md

 - Runner is for executing the a star solver algorithm.
 - Sleeper is delay sleep.

--state synchronization is checks for wheather runner/sleeper is started or finished.
+- state synchronization is checks for wheather runner/sleeper is started or finished.

+# 28/2/2025
+- Finally added function for undo and redo button

+# 3/4/2025
+- Fixed redo smelly code
+- Late diary commit cause staying in hispital for a week and more due to serious pneumonia, total of sick time is one month all evidence can be provided if needed.

+# 3/21/2025
+- Finally finished the final task which is making the comparison aka the benchmark, all the results with different level fits the theory.